Coppernic/coppernic.github.io-old/os/factory_reset.md

 ### All devices

+You need to download `CopperApps`.
+Please refer to [CopperApps](copperapps.md) page.
-You can download `F-Droid` from here: https://coppernic.fr/fdroid.apk Please install it on your device.
+Please install it on your device.

-You can install other applications from `F-Droid` then.
+You can install other applications from `CopperApps` then.

 ### C-five